 Set up the scheduling

-As mentioned, there are two methods of setting up scheduling.
-If you are looking for a simple method, select FoxHub, if you are looking for a more customizable method with many different options and the possibility of writing advanced logics in batch files, select that option.
+As mentioned, there are three methods of setting up scheduling.
+The recommended and most used method is Automation Orchestrator.
+If you are looking for a simple but limited method, select FoxHub, if you are looking for a fully customizable method possibility of writing your own logics in batch files, select the Windows Task Scheduler option.